We Offer Free Training with Your Purchase of a Fresh Breeze Paramotor and MacPara Wing!

 Should You Go with Used or New Equipment

 So this is something that goes through all pilots minds and one point or another.
-Typically its the thought most have when they are looking into this sport and wanting to keep the entry fee as low as possible.
+Typically its the thought most have when they are looking into this sport and wanting to keep the entry price as low as possible.
 Well, that makes sense…why pay more than you have to, right?

 Some of the things you should consider when just starting out are